Benjamin I. Schwartz

 Benjamin Isadore Schwartz (December 12, 1916 – November 14, 1999) was an American political scientist and sinologist who wrote on a wide range of topics in Chinese politics and intellectual history.
+He coined the English term "Maoism."

 He taught at Harvard his entire career, starting in 1950 as an instructor in the departments of history and government.
 He held the Leroy B. Williams Chair in History and Government from 1975 until he retired in 1987.
 He was president of the Association for Asian Studies in 1979.

 Early life and education

 Schwartz was born in East Boston and grew up in a poor family, but graduated from Boston Latin, a school known as a gateway to higher education.
 He attended Harvard College as a day student on scholarship at a time when poor or Jewish students found the atmosphere unwelcoming.
 He graduated from Harvard in 1938 with a degree in modern languages, with the honors thesis Pascal and the XVIIIth Century "Philosophes".
 He started a career in school teaching before studying Japanese in the United States Army during the Second World War and working on code-breaking.
 After the war he earned an M.A. in East Asian studies at Harvard and went on to gain a Ph.D. there, studying under John King Fairbank.